gasparian/lsh-search-go/README.md

 ```
 Otherwise - use the docker container.

+### API Reference
+*TO DO*

 ### Usage

-In order to get stats of the test dataset (I've already placed the stats inside `config.toml`), after entering the running container, you must compile and run prepared script:
+In order to get stats of the bench dataset, after entering the running container, you must compile and run prepared script:
 ```
 cd ./data
 go mod tidy && build -o /usr/bin/run_prep_data run_prep_data.go